 A write access to this dummy register performs a module reset.
 This register must be used very carefully and for debugging purposes only.
-In order to reset the board, it is recommended to use the Bit Set 1 Register (see § 4.9).
+In order to reset the board, it is recommended to use the Bit Set 1 Register (see § 4.11).

-4.18.
+4.20.
 MCST/CBLT Control Register

-(Base Address + 0x101A, read/write)
+(Base Address + 0x101A, write only)

-This register allows performing some general MCST/CBLT settings of the module.
+This register allows performing some general MCST/CBLT module's settings.

-Fig. 4.20: MCST Address Register
+Fig. 4.22: MCST Address Register